AUTONOMY AND MOTIVATION FOR LANGUAGE LEARNING IN THE INTERCONNECTED WORLD

 Full-text Paper: This section only comes up if your proposal is a Research Paper.
 The full-text version of the paper needs to be prepared in a word document, either in .doc or .docx, and submitted by March 31st 2019.
 Each paper must be between 2500 and 7000 words long, excluding the references and appendices.
 All papers must strictly follow the guidelines of APA 6th.

 After submitting a proposal, the authors should expect to receive a confirmation of the submission within 3 working days via email.
 Authors are advised to check the spam mail folder of their mailboxes or contact us if they do not receive any confirmation from us.
 All abstracts will be reviewed, and authors will be notified of acceptance by the deadline.
 All accepted proposal abstracts and their authors' biographies will be published in the conference booklet.
-All full-text papers accepted by the conference and their authors' biographies will be published in the conference proceedings with an ISBN.
+All full-text papers accepted by the conference and their authors' biographies will be published in the conference proceedings with the ISBN: 978-604-73-6849-5.

 Please click here for the pdf version.